mstaples84/dev-guidelines/README.md

 ## Development
 If a Ticket contains uncertainty, clarify it first, before beginning.
 If too many or a major uncertainties impact the productivity in development, return the ticket to the product manager with comments about the uncertainties.
 Comment in the PBI-Ticket, not in the Task Ticket.
 When finished, don't move the PBI-Ticket, only the Task Ticket.
+Create a Task Ticket for the Tester, describe what to test.

 ## Tester
 Same rules as for developers apply.
 If there's too much uncertainty, return the ticket to the product manager with a comment in the PBI-Ticket, not the Task Ticket.